 - A. Recipients will receive an initial grant award announcement from CFWYI.
-This announcement occurs at a different time each year due to the General Assembly's budget process. - B. Funds cannot be released to Sexual Assault Centers until the funds are appropriated by the General Assembly, the budget is certified, and a grant award contract is fully executed.
+This announcement occurs at a different time each year due to the General Assembly's budget process. - B. Funds cannot be released to Domestic Violence Centers until the funds are appropriated by the General Assembly, the budget is certified, and a grant award contract is fully executed.
 Within 10 business days of budget certification, contracts will be made available to centers.
 Upon execution of the grant award contract, funds may be released.
-All payments to Sexual Assault Centers are contingent on funding availability. - C. CFWYI funding is intended to supplement the overall funds that centers receive and not be the primary source of a provider's funding. - D. Sexual Assault Centers shall ensure that all sub-contracts and sub-recipients, if any, provide all information necessary to permit the programs to comply with their standards, responsibilities, and obligations. - E. A commonly used reserve goal for non-profits is 3-6 months of operating expenses.
+All payments to Domestic Violence Centers are contingent on funding availability. - C. CFWYI funding is intended to supplement the overall funds that centers receive and not be the primary source of a provider's funding. - D. MLF and DFF funding is issued based on quarterly collections by the Administrative Office of the Courts, so the annual amounts and dates of quarterly disbursement are beyond the control of CFWYI. - E. Domestic Violence Centers shall ensure that all sub-contracts and sub-recipients, if any, provide all information necessary to permit the programs to comply with their standards, responsibilities, and obligations. - F. A commonly used reserve goal for non-profits is 3-6 months of operating expenses.
 At minimum, reserves should be enough to cover at least one full payroll cycle.
 CFWYI recommends a reserve of 6 or more months of operating expenses.